I am a councillor or MP. Can I complain?

 If the issue is not sorted out you can help somebody use our service.
 You must have their permission to do so.
-Go to Make a Complaint for information on how to complain.
+See our step by step process to making a complaint for information on how to complain.

 Our workbook for councillors, produced in conjunction with the Local Government Association, aims to:

 - take you through the complaints process and your role in it